How to Stay Connected and Get Involved

 4. Become a mentor

 Alumni provide inspirational examples of what graduates accomplish.
 By sharing their experiences and answering questions, alumni can be an invaluable source of support to graduating students who are embarking on an important and exciting phase of their lives.
-Each year, IFSW in collaboration with the Alumni Association organizes an annual Alumni Mentoring Program that matches graduating MSW students with social work professionals in the field.
+Each year, FIFSW in collaboration with the Alumni Association organizes an annual Alumni Mentoring Program that matches graduating MSW students with social work professionals in the field.

 The Faculty has also recently launched two programs to provide MSW students with the opportunity to build their leadership skills: